 Pandawa Beach, locally referred to as Pantai Pandawa, is a beautiful white sandy beach in the south of Bali surrounded by high limestone cliffs and aqua blue water.
 The approximately 1 km long beach is flanked by two small capes on the left and right side as a kind of barrier.
 It makes the beach look like a crescent moon when seen from the sky.
-With stunning panoramas and a serene and quiet atmosphere, this beach is perfect for a day of relaxing, snorkeling and enjoying one of the best beaches in Bali.
-In this blog post you will find everything you need to know about Pandawa beach.
-From how to get there, what to expect and what to do at Pandawa beach.

 How to get to Pandawa beach

 Located in the Bukit Peninsula, Pandawa beach is a bit outside of the route that tourists normally take in Bali.
 But if you’re a beach lover, you have to go south to explore the beautiful white soft sandy beaches in Bali.
 As most of the other beaches in Bali have black sand due to the volcanic activity.

 Pandawa beach is easy to reach with motorbike or car from the busier areas like Kuta, Seminyak, Canggu.
 It is a 60 – 80 minutes ride to get to Pandawa beach and its all concrete road.
 Before entering the beach area, you have to pay the entrance fee of 15,000 IDR per person at the toll gate.
 Then you will get a ticket which you (sometimes) have to show upon entrance to the beach.
 You will see lots of parking spots at the entrance of the beach and shops to buy drinks, snacks or ice cream.